 Haringey Adult Learning Service (HALS) Online

-Even though libraries are closed there is a lot on offer online, we have e-books and audio books as well as our learning and research pages which include:
+There is a lot on offer online, we have e-books and audio books as well as our learning and research pages which include:

 - Online newspapers and magazines